-In order for an injured worker to receive medical benefits, the illness or injury must be treated by a provider on the state’s approved list, or the treatment must be approved by a listed physician.
+In order for an injured worker to receive medical benefits, the treating doctor must be on the state’s approved list, or the treatment must be approved by a listed physician.

 For serious injuries or illnesses, a worker could be eligible to receive lifetime medical benefits, which would prohibit the insurance company from settling for a certain amount of money or time for treatment.

 Within the income benefit, an injured employee can be eligible for:

 The Texas Workers' Compensation Act also allows for lifetime income benefits for severe permanent injuries, including loss of sight in both eyes.